2020-08-29

 "Hell, no!"
 I exclaim.

 Lydia laughs and pats my butt.
 We have now almost caught up with Jordis.
 "Jordis, I'm sorry!"
 Lydia says.
-"I'll kneel down and kiss your foot if you want to."
+"I'll kneel down and kiss your foot if you want me to."

 "Leave me alone!"